When we think about Chinese food, most of us think of takeout.

+They are best with a side of Worcestershire or sweet chili sauce.
 It adds a wonderful depth to the rolls’ blend of flavors!

 As a super versatile recipe, you can add more veggies to this salad to make it healthier.
-Or you can omit veggies you aren’t a big fan of.

 The sesame-vinaigrette sauce and marinated chicken are the salad’s main sources of flavor.

 Top everything off with chow mein noodles and almonds to add bulk and some nice crunch.

 Char Siu seems like one of those complicated dinner dishes, but it’s easier than you think.

 The pork earns that delightful red hue, thanks to the Chinese five-spice blend, that also delivers intense flavor.

 It’s the perfect balance of savory pork, sweetness, and just a touch of spice.
 Bonus points: it comes together in under an hour.